aganse/gpt_client/README.md

 paying the hefty monthly fee for ChatGPT-Plus).
 Note it does involve paying fees for the OpenAI calls - but for one's individual use rather than public internet app use by many people, the API fees are literally pennies per month.
-This app can be run either as a terminal/readline based ChatGPT CLI app or as a browser-based web-app:
+This app can be run either as a terminal/readline based CLI or as a browser based web-app:

 ------
 ![screenshot](screenshot_cli.png "Gpt_client CLI Screenshot")